 Community Coordinator: The Community Coordinator is a part-time, 10-month, student staff position.
 The Coordinator focuses on building community within the residence halls through educational and social programming, policy enforcement, administrative tasks, and crisis intervention.
 She also plays an integral role in the coordination of the residence hall front desks and is a live-in staff member.
-Anna Mahr is the Community Coordinator and can be reached at amahr8372@csm.edu.

 Resident Advisor: The Resident Advisor (RA) is a key member of the Department of Residence Life.
-The RAs are undergraduate students who work closely with residents, fellow RAs, the Area Coordinator, the Assistant Director, and the Director of Residence Life (DRL) to promote and uphold the mission as well as achieve the student learning goals of College of Saint Mary.
+The RAs are undergraduate students who work closely with residents, fellow RAs, the Lozier Hall Director , the Assistant Director, and the Director of Residence Life (DRL) to promote and uphold the mission as well as achieve the student learning goals of College of Saint Mary.
 In order to support the mission, the ten RAs work to develop and maintain a positive floor and building community that promotes academic, personal, and social growth for each individual resident.
 The floor community atmosphere is designed to challenge and support all residents by enhancing their educational experience.
 The RAs assist residents in developing relationships, utilizing campus resources, providing programming opportunities, and upholding campus policies and procedures.

 Front Desk Staff: The Lozier Residence Hall desk is located inside the Lozier Tower lobby area, which connects Gallagher Hall and McAuley Hall.
-The Madonna Hall front desk is located just inside the lobby area of Madonna Hall.
+The Stevens Hall front desk is located just inside the lobby area of Stevens Hall.
 Front desk staff are responsible for monitoring entrances/exits from the residence hall, greeting visitors, checking out residence hall equipment, transferring phone calls, and answering any questions to the best of their ability.
 Students needing to contact staff after normal business hours may first call this information desk for assistance.